Learn how to modify the server settings for your domain.

 You can specify operating hours for your domain using the Operating Hours fields.

 You can use the Security settings to define who can can visit your domain, edit your domain, and add entities to your domain.
-In the navbar, go to Security.
+In the Settings dropdown menu, go to Security.

 To have a basic level of security for your domain settings, simply put in your username in HTTP Username and any password in HTTP Password field.